MilaNLProc/language-invariant-properties/README.rst

     tp.score(text_to_translate) # get KL and significance

-A more concrete example using the Transformer library is given in the following listing:
+A more concrete on how to integrate this into translation pipeline is presented in the following listing, where we use the Transformer library to translate text from spanish to english.

 .. code-block:: python

     from transformers import MarianTokenizer, MarianMTModel
     from transformers import pipeline

-    tp = SemEval("spanish", "english", "location/of_the_files/)
+    tp = SemEval("spanish", "english", "location/of_the_files/")

     to_translate = tp.get_text_to_translate()["text"].values